Outdoor OT Groups

 Open to the public

--You will meet with the OT after five weeks and at the end of the group to get updates on your child’s progress
+-You will meet with the OT after six weeks and at the end of the group to get updates on your child’s progress

 -Group size is 5-7 children with at least 2 staff in attendance